Amelia Island Concours Honors Porsche 962

 An amazing fact is that with victory at Le Mans as well as Daytona in 1986 and ’87, the had technically been undefeated in 96 hours of endurance racing.
 Between its first IMSA win in 1984 and the final competitive victory in 1999, Porsche’s 962 tallied 142 victories and won 35 international championships.

-The 2019 Amelia Island Concours is scheduled to take place on March 7-9.
+The 2019 Amelia Island Concours is underway through this Sunday.

 Classic Cars for Sale